commitdev/zero-backend-go/templates/README.md

 Your application is assumed[(ref)][base-deployment-secret] to rely on a database(RDS), In your Kubernetes application namespace, an application specific user has been created for you and hooked up to the application already.

-## Cache service
-Your application is assumed to rely on a cache service(ElastiCache) defined in [kubernetes/base/kustomization.yml][base-configuration].

 ## Cron Jobs
 An example cron job is specified in [kubernetes/base/cronjob.yml][base-cronjob].
 The default configuration specifies `suspend: true` to ensure this cronjob does not run unless you want to enable it.